joshuamorris3/namecheap-ddns-update/README.md

 1. Pass them in on the command line
 2. Set them as environment variables e.g. export DOMAIN=domain.tld, or DOMAIN=domain.tld ./namecheap-ddns-update ....
 3. Create an environment file .env in the same directory as the script.
-This file is sourced if it is found and is readable e.g. source ./.env
+This file is sourced if it is found and is readable e.g. source ./.env (the [.env.sample](.env.sample) provides an example)
 4. Create an environment file called .namecheap-ddns-update, in the directory of the user running this script.
 This file is sourced if it is found and is readable e.g. source ~/.namecheap-ddns-update

 Basic usages is as follows: